 The Umbrella Policy Tester can be used to determine whether a given destination will be blocked or allowed by Cisco when visited by a given identity.
 However, there are a few circumstances under which the Policy Tester currently will not return accurate (or any) information for a given destination.
 This article outlines these restrictions.

 The policy tester general overview can be found here at Umbrella Policy Tester.

 The following policy tester results may be incorrect:

 Secure Web Gateway

 - Destinations which are blocked by the Intelligent Proxy will be incorrectly reported as "Allowed" by the Policy Tester.
 This includes the following as well

 - Destination type "Application" (i.e. Dropbox, Box, Facebook, etc by name) which are blocked will be incorrectly reported as "Allowed" by the Policy Tester.

 - Tests which do not supply all relevant identity information may show incorrect results.
-For example, a roaming computer with AD integration turned on while on network test will fail if only the AD user is supplied if the roaming computer wins policy decisions.
+For example, a roaming computer with AD integration turned on while on a protected network: the test will fail if only the AD user is supplied but the roaming computer wins policy decisions.

-- Destinations blocked due to content categories will show as allowed if they are entered with upper and lower case changes, or are capitalized.
-For example, if you are blocking nudity the domain playboy.com will show as blocked but Playboy.com will appear as allowed.
+- Destinations blocked due to content categories will show as allowed if they are entered with upper and lower case letters or are capitalized.
+For example, if you are blocking the "nudity" category, the domain playboy.com will show as blocked while Playboy.com will appear as allowed.

 - "Dynamic DNS" destinations will be blocked if that security category is selected, but will be incorrectly reported as "Allowed" by the Policy Tester.